Skip to main content

 Click here to start this lesson

-• The Diagnostic Criteria for Substance Use Disorders (Addiction) URL
+• DSM 5 Criteria for Substance Use Disorders URL

-Read the content in the table.
-(4 minutes)
+Read the content in the tables.
+(10 minutes)

 Read the content under the heading " Vulnerability to Substance Misuse Problems and Disorders.
 (3 minutes)